dogz1lla/clj-chat/README.md

 ## Description
 A simplistic chat application to use in browser.

+**DISCLAIMER**: THIS IS NOT A SERIOUS MESSENGER APPLICATION MEANING THERE IS NO SECURITY FEATURES IMPLEMENTED WHATSOEVER!
+DO NOT USE IT TO SHARE SENSITIVE INFORMATION OVER INTERNET!
+USE AT YOUR OWN RISK!

 ## Motivation
 - I like clojure;
 - I wanted to build something (potentially) useful;